Complexity of a Projected Newton-CG Method for Optimization with Bounds: Preliminaries

-\paragraph{Assumptions} The following assumptions are used throughout the paper, though they are not mentioned explicitly in the statements of some lemmas. \begin{assumption} The level set $\sL_f(x_0) \triangleq \{ x \in \bR^n \mid x \in \Omega, \; f(x) \le f(x_0) \}$ is compact. \end{assumption} \begin{assumption} $f$ is twice Lipschitz continuously differentiable on an open convex set containing $\sL_f(x_0)$ and all the trial points generated by the algorithms proposed below. \end{assumption}
+\paragraph{Assumptions.} The following assumptions are used throughout the paper, though they are not mentioned explicitly in the statements of some lemmas. \begin{assumption} The level set $\sL_f(x_0) \triangleq \{ x \in \bR^n \mid x \in \Omega, \; f(x) \le f(x_0) \}$ is compact. \end{assumption} \begin{assumption} $f$ is twice Lipschitz continuously differentiable on an open convex set containing $\sL_f(x_0)$ and all the trial points generated by Algorithm~\ref{Alg: PNCG}. \end{assumption}

-Lipschitz constants for $\nabla f(x)$ and $\nabla^2 f(x)$ on the set described in Assumption~\ref{Ass: 2Lipstz} are denoted by $L_g$ and $L_H$, respectively.
+Lipschitz constants for $f$, $\nabla f(x)$ and $\nabla^2 f(x)$ on the set described in Assumption~\ref{Ass: 2Lipstz} are denoted by $L_f$, $L_g$ and $L_H$, respectively.
 Thus, for any $x,v \in \bR^{n}$ such that $x$ and $x+v$ are in this set, we have